tracer-protocol/tracer-vaults/readme.md

 Each vault may have many strategies associated with it, and may allocate capital to strategies via admin controls.
 ### Withdraw Process
 #### V1 Withdraw Process
-The V1 withdraw process has been reduced to its simplist form.
+The V1 withdraw process has been reduced to its simplest form.

 The following are the steps
 - A user requests a withdraw with the vault.
 This increases their pending withdraw limit as well as the `totalRequestedWithdraws`.
 This user is unable to withdraw for 24 hours.